se-edu/learningresources/contents/java/streams-an-introduction.md

 ### Intermediate Operations

-There are many intermediate operations one can apply to their streams, but this guide will just focus on 2 of the most commonly used intermediate operations, `filter` and `map`.
+There are many intermediate operations one can apply to their streams, but this guide will just focus on two of the most commonly used intermediate operations, `filter` and `map`.

 #### Filter